MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

 **olapR package** lets you run MDX queries and connect directly to OLAP cubes on SQL Server 2016 Analysis Services from your R solution.
 You can manually create and then paste in an MDX query, or use an R-style API to choose a cube, axes, and slicers.
+This package is available on R Server for Windows, SQL Server R Services, and an R Server (Standalone) installation through SQL Server.

 To learn more, see [Using Data from OLAP Cubes in R](https://msdn.microsoft.com/library/mt790485.aspx).